bdew-minecraft/neiaddons/readme.md

 ***
 Changelog
 =========

+###v1.10.2 - Released 11/02/2014
+* Fixed Fake Item causing crashes if it's enabled but not used by anything

 ###v1.10.1 - Released 07/02/2014
 * Fixed NPE when looking up produce recipes for bees/saplings with missing NBT data